thelockymichael/HeadAI-Project/README.md

 <ul>
   <li>Statistics tab</li>
 </ul>

 #### Changes

 <ul>
   <li>Better course display information</li>
 </ul>

 #### Fixes

 <ul>
   <li>Notification display time bug</li>
   <li>Correct notification information</li>
 </ul>
-Instead of using Dialogflow and Firebase database I had decided to use MongoDB, React and Heroku to publish the app.
-NodeJS uses a RESTful API endpoint to receive a request body.
-Request body is forwarded to HeadAI's API.
-Response is validated and notification message is displayed to the user in front-end.
-Axios library is used to post a request.